-The fair value of the long-term assets of the Generation, Transmission and Distribution Plants is determined through the Income Approach using the Discounted Cash Flow method; this technique reflects current market expectations about future income and expenses.
+The fair value of the long-lived assets of the Generation, Transmission and Distribution is determined by the Revenue Approach using the Cash Flow method.
+Discounted Cash, this technique reflects current market expectations about future income and expenses.

 For the measurement at fair value of plants, installations and equipment, the income and expenses (in the case of generation, the Plexus Simulation Model is used), taking into account the capacity of the Power Plants to generate economic benefits through the utilization of the asset in its maximum and best use, by eliminating or incorporating the variable costs that the purchaser of the Power Plants would or would not incur, such as the elimination of legacy contracts and labor obligations of retired workers, and the incorporation of hydraulic concessions, among other variables.